nobitagit/ng-material-floating-button/README.md

 ##How to use##
 Download the whole repo directly here on Github or clone it, then (optionally) run `npm install` to have access to the configured Grunt tasks.

-Docs are still in the works (and coming soon), for the time being look in the `src` folder for usage examples.
+Docs are still in the works (and coming soon), for the time being look in the `src` folder for usage examples and head to the original component [docs](https://github.com/nobitagit/material-floating-button#how-to-use) to see how to customise the styles of the menu.

 To run the tests run either `grunt karma` or `karma start test/karma.conf.js`.